HARVEST BOX CSA MEMBERSHIPS

 Check out our blog for more reasons why the CSA model is good for farmers, eaters & our food system.

 From late May until mid-October you will be provided a WEEKLY box of freshly harvested, seasonal produce.
-The contents of the harvest box varies from week to week, with a selection of 7-11 items each week.
+The contents of the harvest box varies from week to week with a selection of 7-11 items each week.
 Each week you can count on receiving leafy greens, a root and/or fruit (ie. tomato, zucchini, eggplant), and a herb at an average weekly value of $32.
+Check out our 2020 Member Survey results to see how folks find great value in the veggies they receive via our CSA Harvest Box program.

 The Full Harvest Share works differently for different folks!
 We have singleton vegans who can munch the whole box up themselves.
-Some of our members share their share, and don’t buy produce elsewhere the whole summer long.
-Some folks finish their share by the weekend and visit the farmers’ market for more.
+Some of our members share their share and don’t buy produce elsewhere the whole summer long.
+Some folks finish their share by the weekend and visit the farmers’ market or grocery store for more.
 People find friends, colleagues and family to share their share with if they think it’s too much for just themselves.
-For best value, and to reduce food waste we provide a weekly harvest newsletter with tips on how to get the most out of your harvest box.
+For best value and to reduce food waste we provide a weekly harvest newsletter with tips on how to get the most out of your harvest box.

 We grow tried, tested and true varieties that grow well in our climate: Sugar Snap Peas, Salad Greens, Arugula, Kale, Swiss Chard, Spinach, Mizuna, Pac Choi, Napa Cabbage, Gai Lan, Radishes, Daikon, Kohlrahbi, Broccolini, Rutabaga, Hakurei & Purple Top Turnips, Beets, Carrots, Beans, Tomatoes, Eggplant, Peppers, Cucumbers, Zucchini, Winter Squash, Onions, Potatoes, Bulb Fennel, Garlic, Leeks, Scallions, Mint, Basil, Dill, Cilantro, Parsley, Rosemary, Thyme, Oregano, Chives.